szabgab/python.code-maven.com/books/python-programming/src/files/slurp.md

 * read

-In some other cases, especially if you are looknig for some pattern that starts on one line but ends on another line. you'd be better off having the whole file as a single string in a variable.
+In some other cases, especially if you are looking for some pattern that starts on one line but ends on another line. you'd be better off having the whole file as a single string in a variable.
 This is where the `read` method comes in handy.

 It can also be used to read in chunks of the file.